Grand Canal Urban Section at Beijing Municipal Administrative Center Showcases Revitalized Landscape

 english.beijing.gov.cn

-Recently, an environmental improvement project for the urban section of the Grand Canal at the Beijing Municipal Administrative Center (BMC) was officially completed.
-Stretching from Beiguan Sluice Bridge in the north to Gantang Sluice Bridge in the south, the renewed canal section spans approximately 11.2 kilometers and now features a refreshed landscape that you can check out!
+Recently, the environmental improvement project for the urban section of the Grand Canal at the Beijing Municipal Administrative Center (BMC) was officially completed.
+Stretching from Beiguan Sluice Bridge in the north to Gantang Sluice Bridge in the south, the revitalized section spans approximately 11.2 kilometers and features an enhanced landscape.

 图1.jpg

-This project focuses on three core elements: the nighttime light environment, urban landscape features, and intelligent environmental management.
-These elements help to comprehensively enhance the environmental quality and service functions along the banks of the canal.
+The project focused on three core elements: nighttime lighting, urban landscape design, and intelligent environmental management, aiming to comprehensively enhance the spatial quality and service functions along the canal banks.

 图2.jpg

-Historic and cultural landmarks such as the Daguang Building (大光楼) and the Randeng Pagoda (燃灯塔), public activity spaces such as the Grand Canal Cultural Square (运河文化广场), No. 1 Wharf (1号码头), and the Olympic Park (奥体公园), as well as modern landscape features including four commercial buildings in the Canal Business District and cruise ships, have all successfully upgraded their lighting systems.
+Historic and cultural landmarks such as the Daguang Building (大光楼) and Randeng Pagoda (燃灯塔), public venues such as the Grand Canal Cultural Square (运河文化广场), No. 1 Wharf (1号码头), and Beijing Olympic Park (奥体公园), as well as modern landscape features including four commercial buildings in the Canal Business District and cruise ships, have all undergone lighting system upgrades.

 图3.jpg

-In addition, the project has empowered environmental management through technology and significantly enhanced the development of intelligent control application scenarios.
-By integrating and interconnecting independent control units—such as lighting at landscape nodes along the route, lighting of commercial buildings, and other IoT-enabled devices—it has constructed an intelligent control system featuring coordinated linkage among points, lines, and areas.
+In addition, the project has empowered environmental management with technology and vigorously enhanced the deployment of smart control applications.
+By integrating individual control units, such as landscape lighting along the route, lighting of commercial buildings, and other IoT-enabled devices, the project has established an intelligent control system featuring coordination across points, lines, and areas.

 (Source: Beijing Tongzhou Fabu)